MelanieLinares/portfolio-new/site/content/post/new-creating-an-accessibility-go-to-market-strategy-through-heart-harmony-and-hunger.md

           * third-party component remediation plan and recommendations for easy, accessible solutions if issues are found

-          * cost as an agile solution to begin remediation in phases during testing process
+          * an agile solution to remediation in phases during testing process

           * client priority and access to dedicated UX and accessibility experts for questions

           * plan for continued monitoring

           * plan for client education to prevent accessibility issues from being reintroduced
+  - type: fullwidth
+    background: Angled
+    content_options:
+      - type: generic_content
+        generic_content: >-
+          ## The takeaway

+          Insight didn’t win this bid but did prove to internal Insight team members and managers the need for improvements within each department.
+Initiatives were shortly implemented to encourage team members to get certified and engage in training.
+This directly led to the Accessibility track of new teammate onboarding.

+          <span aria-hidden="true">✨</span> <b>Since the go-to-market project, Insight continues to improve how it markets accessibility.</b> The company has made marked efforts in treating accessibility as an ongoing goal for digital products and people.

+          > Thank you for all your efforts in keeping the web accessible.<br>
+          <cite>- Todd Darling <small>Insight Team Lead while on the NCDOT contract</small></cite>

 team: National UX Manager, Software Engineers, UX Designers
 ---